 One study estimates that 75 percent of women who experience pelvic pain and 50 percent of women with fertility issues have endometriosis.

 There are four stages of endometriosis: minimal, mild, moderate, and severe.
-Stage is determined by location, amount, depth, and size of the endometrial implants.
+Stage is determined by the location, amount, depth, and size of the endometrial implants.

-The stage of endometriosis is not necessarily related to level of pain experienced.
+The stage of endometriosis is not necessarily related to the level of pain experienced.
 In other words, someone with stage 1 endometriosis may experience significantly more pain than someone with stage 4 disease.
 Read more about the stages of endometriosis.

-Some possible reasons for infertility include:
+Some possible reasons for this infertility include: